btcven/locha/documentation/en/chapter_09.md

 # 9. Packet format for MANET networks.

 _AODVv2_ specifies that control messages have to be mapped to a container called MANET (Generalized Mobile Ad-Hoc Network Packet/Message Format) [RFC5444].
-This package format provides a single encapsulation for multiple Ad-Hoc routing protocols.
+This packet format provides a single encapsulation for multiple Ad-Hoc routing protocols.

 RFC5444 makes the transmission of control messages more efficient, structuring the content by reducing the number of bytes to transmit.